 I am super excited to share a tried and tested, family favourite recipe today – Chilli Garlic Prawn Risotto In Napoli Sauce.
 After getting really addicted to a seafood risotto that kept popping up at my local café’s special winter menu a few years ago, I decided to try recreating that at home.
 But with my own twist of course – lighter, dairy-free and packed with more flavour.
 The slight dusting of parmesan is mainly for the benefit of the boys while we really love ours with just a drizzle of good olive oil.

 Hot sizzling garlic prawns with a crusty sourdough are my favourite when the weather gets cold.
-And this Garlic Prawn Risotto is an ode to that dish.
+And this Garlic Prawn Risotto is an ode to that sizzling prawn dish.
 With saffron and chilli and all the herbs.
-And a secret sauce that makes this risotto absolutely vibrant, tangerine, acidic, creamy and luscious.
-My beautiful Napoli Sauce.
+And a secret sauce that makes this risotto absolutely vibrant, tangerine, acidic, creamy and luscious – My beautiful Napoli Sauce.
 When I cook this sauce and get my risotto going, I discover my inner Italian.
 The tantalizing aromas as I stir the risotto transport me to a little Italian trattoria by the sea and I dream of sun-kissed, salty holidays along the Italian coast.

-Ideally a risotto would cook into creamy perfection with just a good stock.
+Ideally, a risotto would cook into creamy perfection with just a good stock.
 But my Garlic Prawn Risotto gets that extra oomph from this gorgeous Napoli sauce that I cook at least once a week and have waiting in my fridge for all my pasta and risotto needs.
-A Napoli sauce also known as Neopolitan or Napoletana sauce is the name given to tomato-based Italian sauces and can be found in most supermarkets and delis.
+A Napoli sauce is also known as Neopolitan or Napoletana sauce and is the name given to tomato-based Italian sauces and can be found in most supermarkets and delis.

 To me, a Napoli sauce is a rich, luscious, red tomato sauce slowly simmered with caramelized onions, oregano, basil and good aged balsamic vinegar to draw out that bright acidity.
 I like to use a good passata sauce as a base for my Napoli sauce and I have been using Val Verde passata sauce for many years now.
 It is made from 100% Italian tomatoes, has no additives and no added sugar.
 The Val Verde passata is the perfect rich tomato canvas for all my Italian creations.